-Gay-Straight Alliances (GSAs) are student clubs or groups that serve as a safe space for all students, regardless of sexual/romantic orientation or gender identity/expression.
+Gay-Straight Alliances (GSAs) are student-run clubs or groups in schools that serve as a safe space for all students, regardless of sexual/romantic orientation or gender identity/expression.
 GSAs provide a place for students to meet, support and listen to each other about their experiences, talk about issues related to sexual/romantic orientation and gender identity/expression, and work to end homophobia and transphobia in their school.

 GSAs can take on many forms in order to be most relevant to each individual and school, but at the core of every group is a desire to support fellow students who have been bullied or harassed because of their sexual and romantic identity, gender identity, or how they express those unique identities.

 Does all this sound like something you want to be a part of?
 Find out how to start a GSA at your school, and how to join the Iowa GSA Network!
 We invite you to be a part of the family!

 If you have a GSA, we want you to be a part of the GSA Network!
 Joining the Network will provide you with the opportunity to interact with other GSAs around the state, access a wide range of resources for LGBTQ students, and be the first to get your hands on exclusive Iowa GSA Network swag!